 - Approved deductions are the only allowable method to take account of materials or equipment provided by contractors.

-Where contractors provide invoices showing separate amounts for the labour and non-labour items, it is the full amount of the invoices which is subject to payroll tax, less any approved deduction.
-The principal cannot declare the invoiced labour component only as deemed wages.
+Where contractors provide invoices showing separate amounts for labour and non-labour items, it is the full amount of the invoices which is subject to payroll tax, less any approved deduction.
+The principal cannot declare the labour component only as deemed wages.

-GST included as wages
+GST excluded as wages

 The Act (s47) contains an anti-avoidance provision relating to agreements under which payments by an employer for the services of a natural person are paid to another person (i.e. trust, company or partnership) related to that natural person, and the effect of such agreement is to avoid or reduce payroll tax.